S. R. Jeyadurai

 S. R. Jeyadurai (born 19 March 1969) is an Indian politician belonging to the Dravida Munnetra Kazhagam party.
-He was a former Member of Parliament, representing Thoothukkudi constituency in the Lok Sabha (the lower house of India's Parliament) from 2009 to 2014.
+He is a former member of Parliament, representing Thoothukkudi constituency in the Lok Sabha (the lower house of India's Parliament) from 2009 to 2014.

 Jeyadurai was born in 1969, in Mangalapuram, Thoothukudi.
-He did B.N.Y.S in The Tamil Nadu Dr.M.G.R Medical University, Chennai and he holds a B.Sc. degree, and is an alumnus of the Pope's College, Sawyerpuram.
-He got married in 1999, and has five daughters.
+He completed his B.N.Y.S. at Government Yoga and Naturopathy Medical College and Hospital, affiliated with The Tamil Nadu Dr. M.GR Medical University, Chennai.
+He holds a BSc degree, and is an alumnus of the pope's College Sawyerpuram, affiliated with Madurai Kamaraj University.
+He also completed his postGraduate diploma in yoga and naturopathy (PGDYN) from Dr.MG.R.
+Educational and Research Institute (a deemed university). and obtained a diploma in varma & massage (DVM) from Manonmaniam Sundaranar University.
+He got married in 1999, and has five daughters and one son.
 Currently he is living in Chennai.